VidunderGunder/ml-ady-vision/README.md

 ### Quick Start 🚀

 _The guide requires an NVIDIA GPU with CUDA-support._
-_CPU-only inference works, but you're on your own._
+_CPU-only inference works, but training wise you're on your own._

 Install [CUDA](https://developer.nvidia.com/cuda-toolkit-archive) (tested on 10.2)